Would you like to read more often?

 For this method to work, it’s worth reading books from several different genres or combining fiction and non-fiction.

 Sometimes, I read several books at once over the course of a week or two.
-On other occasions, I go several weeks without reading any long-form works.
+On other occasions, I go a while without reading any long-form works.

-This drought isn’t because I don’t want to read; it’s because the challenges of a day-to-day life get in the way.
+This drought isn’t because I don’t want to read; the challenges of day-to-day life get in the way.

-I used to feel guilty about these breaks from the written word, but now I accept them because I know I will return to a bookstore with my list of great books to read.
+I used to feel guilty about these breaks, but now I accept them because I know I will return to a bookstore with my list of great books to read.
 Carve out reading time in your day, making the most of your free time, and track what you want to read.

-Reading, like any activity, has its peaks and troughs and rather than beating yourself up about not reading, accept there will be times when you don’t have a lot of free time.
+Reading, like any activity, has its peaks and troughs.
+Rather than beating yourself up about not reading, accept there will be times when you don’t have a lot of free time.